 Learn the Highs and Lows of Starting a Party-Planning Business

 Some of the reasons you might want to start a party-planning business include:

 - Startup costs for a party-planning business are relatively low since no storefront is necessary.
 Your base of operations likely will be your home and the vehicle you use to travel to your clients.
 You'll be able to deduct these expenses when you file your taxes.

 - You can work as much or as little as you want.
 This can be a side job to earn extra income, but if you build up a large enough client base, this could be a full-time job.
 Depending on multiple factors, typical salaries for party planners can range from $45,000 annually up to $70,000 annually.

 - It can be fun work offering a lot of variety.
 Parties might include receptions for weddings and other life events, but they also might include corporate events.
 Parties also can range from small, informal gatherings to large and elaborate events complete with entertainment.

 - The more your business grows, the greater your opportunity to market yourself.
 There is a potential client in every attendee at the parties you plan, making your events the perfect marketing tool.

 - Party and event planning provides an opportunity to express your creative side.
-While clients will have ideas they want you to execute, they often are looking for you to bring their concepts to life.
+While clients will have ideas they want you to execute, often, they're looking to you to bring their concepts to life.
 This is your opportunity to take the client's starting point and design what the party will look like and what kind of experience it will provide for guests.

 Some of the potential challenges of starting a party-planning business include: